kaikiat/telegram-scheduler-bot/README.md

 # telegram-scheduler-bot
 </br>
-A Telegram Scheduler Bot created in Python.
+A Telegram Scheduler Bot created in Python.\
-\n
 This is a bot capable of scheduling appointment.